Ah, the timeless question of the new ecommerce entrepreneur.

 If you want to dropship with Oberlo, you can use Shopify.
 They have a sweet 14-day free trial.

 Once you’ve signed up, you can choose your website template and start to plan the pages and content that need to be on your website.
 Then, you need to import your products from Oberlo to your Shopify store.
 Make sure to craft enticing product descriptions that your customers will love.

 Before you push your website live, you’ll need to test your checkout process to make sure that everything runs smoothly and the steps are in the right order.
 And in the home stretch, you’ll choose a new domain for your online store.

 If your audience is active on Facebook, why not make it easy for your products to be found?
-You can do this by adding a Facebook Shop Tab to your Facebook Business page.
+You can do this by setting up a Facebook Shop.

 Here are seven quick steps to make this happen.

 Step 1: Connect your Shopify store to your Facebook page

 Step 2: Choose which products and collections to show on Facebook